roboticsmick/OPEN_SPECTROMETER/README.md

 ## Raspberry Pi breakout PCB

+A custom PCB was built to add a USB-C power input, power switch, real time clock (RTC) and battery, leak sensor and button inputs.
+An I2C and UART breakout was also added.

-Schematic and broad design can be found in PCB folder.
+This complete schematic and board design can be found in the PCB folder.

 ![image](https://github.com/user-attachments/assets/a64ad8f9-ed21-4b6f-b43d-9462d401118d)